EGO4D/forecasting/SHORT_TERM_ANTICIPATION.md

 `python -m ego4d.cli.cli --output_directory="~/ego4d_data" --datasets sta_models`

+V2.0 models can be downloaded with:

+`python -m ego4d.cli.cli --output_directory="~/ego4d_data" --datasets sta_models --version v2`

-Once this is done, we need to copy the files to the appropriate paths with the following commands:
+Once this is done, we need to copy the files to the appropriate paths with the following commands (replace v1 with v2 to use version 2.0):

 ```
 mkdir short_term_anticipation/models